mikmanzato/yabt/README.md

 installing the `php-cli` package or equivalent should do.
 Yabt works on PHP 5.6 as well as PHP 7.

-Yabt uses *tar* and *gzip* which are generally available on any GNU/Linux installation.
+Yabt uses `tar` and `gzip` which are generally available on any GNU/Linux installation.

 Depending on the configured jobs a number of external utilities are needed.
 For example, if you configure a MySQL dump job the *mysqldump* program is required and must be installed separately.
 Dependencies are pointed out in the documentation for job configuration below.

-Yabt uses a couple of PHP libraries: *Smarty 3* for templates and *PHPMailer* to send e-mail.
-However they are embedded into the Yabt source code and release packages.
-However these libraries are included into the source code and release packages so there's no need to install them separately.

 Installation
 ------------